 The CBI has warned politicians not to "moralise" about tax or rush to judgement without the facts.

-The business lobby group said paying tax was not "optional" and that firms must make "responsible judgements" with the interests of their shareholders, stakeholders and society at large in mind.'No absolutes'
+The business lobby group said paying tax was not "optional" and that firms must make "responsible judgements" with the interests of their shareholders, stakeholders and society at large in mind.

 But it warned politicians against engaging in a "moral debate" over the issue and said they must consult with business before introducing any new rules.